spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/6-partitioning.md

 1. Use the handles to connect them together.

    Notice the equivalent Data Flow DSL definition in the top text panel.
-   You can also enter the Stream DSL text as follows:
+   You can also enter the Stream DSL text, as follows:

    ```
    words=http --server.port=9001 | splitter --expression=payload.split(' ') | log